Bradden

 Bradden is a village and civil parish in West Northamptonshire, England, about 4 mi west of Towcester.
-According to the 2001 census it had a population of 179, falling to 149 at the 2011 census.
+According to the 2021 census, Bradden has a population of 150.

-The villages name means 'broad valley'.
+The village's name means 'Broad Valley'.

 Buildings

 The Parish Church is dedicated to St Michael and is 13th century.

 There is a Manor House dated 1819 but there was an earlier pre-Reformation house before and the front looks earlier than 1819.